openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 // AWSFailureDomain configures failure domain information for the AWS platform
 // +kubebuilder:validation:MinProperties:=1
 type AWSFailureDomain struct {
-	// Subnet is a reference to the subnet to use for this instance
+	// Subnet is a reference to the subnet to use for this instance.
+  // If no subnet reference is provided, the Machine will be created in the first
+  // subnet returned by AWS when listing subnets within the provided availability zone.
 	// +optional
 	Subnet *AWSResourceReference `json:"subnet,omitempty"`